nicolasmira101/Information-security/Security+/notes.md

    **Persistence**: refers to techniques used by attackers to maintain their access to a compromised system over a         long period.
 By installing a backdoor, Kyle ensures he can access the database server in the future, even if the       initial point of entry is discovered and closed.

+**7. Ryan intends to perform a vulnerability assessment on a business-critical system utilizing high-risk plug-ins.
+What would be the most effective strategy for the initial scan?**
+   - [ ] Do not run the scan to avoid disrupting the business.
+   - [ ] Run the scan during business hours.
+   - [X] Run the scan in a test environment.
+   - [ ] Run the scan against production systems to achieve the most realistic results possible.

+   **Run the scan in a test environment**: this ensures that any potential disruptions or negative impacts caused by the high-risk plug-ins do not affect the actual business operations.
+This approach allows you to identify and address vulnerabilities without jeopardizing the stability and availability of the production system.

+**8. Among the following methods, which technique qualifies as passive reconnaissance?**
+   - [ ] Footprinting.
+   - [ ] Port scans.
+   - [ ] Vulnerability scans.
+   - [X] WHOIS lookups

+   **WHOIS lookups**: involve querying public databases to obtain information about the ownership and registration details of a domain name or IP address.
+This method does not interact directly with the target system or network, making it a passive form of reconnaissance.

+**9. Kevin is setting up a web server to utilize digital certificates.
+What technology enables clients to swiftly confirm the status of those certificates without reaching out to a remote server?**
+   - [ ] Certificate pinning
+   - [X] Certificate stapling
+   - [ ] OCSP
+   - [ ] CRL

+   **Certificate stapling**: allows a web server to obtain a time-stamped response from the Certificate Authority (CA) about the status of its certificate (using the Online Certificate Status Protocol, OCSP) and "staple" this response to the TLS handshake.
+This way, the client can verify the certificate status immediately without needing to contact the CA's OCSP server directly.

+**10. Which digital certificate offers the highest level of confidence that the certificate owner's identity is genuine?**
+   - [X] EV
+   - [ ] UV
+   - [ ] OV
+   - [ ] DV

+   **EV (Extended Validation)**: certificates require a rigorous validation process, including verification of the organization’s legal existence, physical address, and operational status.
+This thorough vetting process provides the highest level of assurance regarding the certificate owner's identity.

+**11. Layla recently uncovered an incident where an attacker compelled a network user to utilize weak encryption,subsequently decrypting the content.
+What term accurately characterizes this attack?**
+   - [ ] Collision
+   - [X] Downgrade
+   - [ ] Homomorphic encryption
+   - [ ] Birthday attack

+   **Downgrade**: this attack involves forcing a system or user to use a weaker encryption protocol or cipher than it would normally use, thereby making it easier for the attacker to decrypt the communication.
+This can happen if the attacker manipulates the communication or compromises the negotiation process between the client and server to select a weaker encryption standard.

+**12. Among the following servers in a substantial PKI implementation, which one is typically an offline CA?**
+   - [ ] Internal CA
+   - [ ] RA
+   - [ ] Intermediate CA
+   - [X] Root CA

+   **Root CA**: is typically an offline server.
+It is the top-most CA in the hierarchy, responsible for issuing and signing Intermediate CA certificates.
+Root CA keys are kept offline to protect them from compromise.

+**13. Kevin aims to establish a security measure capable of enforcing access restrictions across all of his organization's SaaS solutions.
+Which control would be most suitable for fulfilling his requirements?**
+   - [ ] SWG
+   - [X] CASB
+   - [ ] Security groups
+   - [ ] Resource policy

+   **CASB (Cloud Access Security Broker)** are specifically designed to provide visibility and control over data that is stored in and accessed through cloud applications.
+They allow organizations to enforce access policies, monitor activities, and protect data across multiple SaaS solutions.

+**14. Greg is in search of a document that provides guidance on mapping cloud security controls to various regulatory standards.
+Which would be most helpful for this purpose?**
+   - [ ] NIST SP 500-292
+   - [ ] ISO 27002
+   - [X] CSA CCM
+   - [ ] PCI DSS

+   **CSA CCM (Cloud Security Alliance Cloud Controls Matrix)**: provides a detailed mapping of security controls to various regulatory standards, frameworks, and industry standards.
+It is specifically designed to help organizations align their cloud security practices with different compliance requirements and regulatory frameworks.

+**15. Which access control scheme most accurately characterizes the Linux filesystem?**
+   - [X] DAC
+   - [ ] ABAC
+   - [ ] RBAC
+   - [ ] MAC

+   **DAC (Discretionary Access Control)**: DAC allows users to control access to their own resources.
+In Linux filesystems, file and directory permissions (such as read, write, execute) are set by the owner of the file or directory, which aligns with DAC principles.

+**16. Linda developed a new payroll system which she provides to her clients.
+She hosts the payroll system on AWS, and her clients access it via the web.
+Which level of cloud computing most accurately characterizes Linda's service?**
+   - [X] SaaS
+   - [ ] IasS
+   - [ ] FaaS
+   - [ ] PaaS

+   **SaaS (Software as a Service)**: in this model, the provider (Linda) hosts applications and makes them available to customers (her clients) over the internet.
+Clients access the software using a web browser without needing to manage any underlying infrastructure, such as servers, operating systems, or network components.

+**17. Samantha is deploying a PAM solution and seeks to guarantee accessibility to root passwords during system outages.
+Which PAM-associated tool is most apt for addressing this scenario?**
+   - [X] Password vaulting
+   - [ ] Ephemeral accounts
+   - [ ] Just-in-time permissions
+   - [ ] Token-based authentication

+   **Password vaulting**: this tool securely stores and manages passwords, allowing authorized users to retrieve them when needed, including during system outages.

+**18. John intends to acquire a forensic duplicate of an operational virtual machine.
+Which method should he employ to capture the image?**
+   - [ ] Run dd from within the running machine.
+   - [X] Use FTK Imager from the virtual machine host.
+   - [ ] Use the VM host to create a snapshot.
+   - [ ] Use WinHex to create a copy from within the running machine

+   **Use FTK Imager from the virtual machine host**: FTK Imager is a forensic imaging tool that can create a forensic duplicate of a virtual machine's disk.
+Running it from the virtual machine host ensures that the image is captured without interfering with the live state of the virtual machine, providing a more accurate and reliable forensic image.

 ## Resources<a name="id7"></a>